 4 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds,

-In the following three verses, Paul gives the nature of his weapons for spiritual warfare and their purpose.
-His weapons are not carnal, but supernatural, God’s Word.
+In the following three verses, Paul gave the nature of his weapons for spiritual warfare and their purpose.
+His weapons were not carnal but supernatural, God’s Word.
 The purpose is to bring people to “the knowledge of God.”

 4 For the weapons of our warfare are not carnal [fleshly]

 We find our divine weapons for spiritual warfare in Ephesians 6:17-18.
 The super-apostles used rhetoric, spiritual pretension, charisma, and charm; these are “carnal” weapons.
 Paul’s team disavowed these methods.